 One-half course for one semester.
 This course provides a basic introduction to the work of Stanislavski, exploring script analysis for the actor as well as an experiential analysis of the basic physical, vocal, and analytical tools of the actor’s craft through a series of group and individual exercises, leading to preparation of audition monologues and performance of scenes.
 Conference-lab.

 Theatre 215 - Improvisation: The Power of Play

 Full course for one semester.
 This course challenges students to embrace the challenges of improvisation in a variety of theatrical contexts, and to reflect on those experiences through a rigorous engagement with play theory.
-In a sequence of short units, we will explore improv-based games, improve comedy, improvisation-based devising work, and the improvisation structures commonly used in the context of Applied Theatre work (including Forum Theatre, Playback Theatre, and Sociodrama).
+In a sequence of short units, we will explore improv-based games, improv comedy, improvisation-based devising work, and the improvisation structures commonly used in the context of applied theatre work (including forum theatre, playback theatre, and sociodrama).
 Simultaneously, we will be reading scholarly literature in the field of play theory, and processing our own experiences as improvisers through the vocabulary that has been developed in this interdisciplinary field.
 Conference-studio.